jonykalavera/kafkaescli/CONTRIBUTING.md

-You would like to contribute to `kafkescli`, thank you very much!
+You would like to contribute to `kafkaescli`, thank you very much!

 Here are a few tips and guidelines to help you in the process.